hemanth/functional-programming-jargon/readme.md

 // Then

-// Not points-free - `numbers` is an explicit parameter let incrementAll = (numbers) => map(add(1))(numbers);
+// Not points-free - `numbers` is an explicit argument let incrementAll = (numbers) => map(add(1))(numbers);

-// Points-free - The list is an implicit parameter let incrementAll2 = map(add(1));
+// Points-free - The list is an implicit argument let incrementAll2 = map(add(1));
 ```